EOSC-synergy/mypipline.sqaaas/README.md

 SCRIPT_NAMES: []
 ```

+- `ANONYMOUS_QUESTION_ID` defines a placeholder for Questions IDs.
+The CSV data
+  might not explicitly mention a full ID of a Question but solely the
+  QuestionCollection ID.
+In this case the HIFIS Surveyval Framework adds a
+  character to the QuestionCollection ID to mark this situation.
+- There are different ways to separate the QuestionCollection ID from the
+  Question ID in the full ID mentioned in the header of the CSV data.
+  `DATA_ID_SEPARATOR` indicates which character is used to separate these IDs.
 - With `ID_COLUMN_NAME` you may want to specify the name of the _id_ column in
   the CSV data file.
 - Each analysis needs metadata about the questions asked in the survey and